xwang2775/LLM-as-a-Judge-Result/Haoyue/annotation_40_together.md

 - [ ] 6.
 History Error Accumulation
 - [ ] 7.
 Memory Limitation

 **Reasoning:** It incorrectly applies the PATH change to the current session instead of creating the required profile snippet.
-This is a significant incorrect step that diverges from the original objective and reflects a subplanning error.
+This is a incorrect step that diverges from the original objective and reflects a subplanning error.

 ---